ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-5/journal-5.md

 # 📘 Day 5 – Web Development Learning Summary

 ## 📝 Summary
-Today, I dove deep into **CSS Grid**, and it completely changed how I think about structuring web pages.
+Today, I dove deep into **CSS Grid** and **Media Query**, and it completely changed how I think about structuring web pages.
 Grid gave me precise control over placement, spacing, and responsiveness, and it felt like I was designing with invisible blueprints.
 I combined this with my growing knowledge of **CSS layout, typography** to build a full **Magazine Project**, which challenged me to balance visual hierarchy, readability, and design flow.

 I practiced defining grid containers, setting up columns and rows, and using properties like `grid-template-columns`, `grid-column`, and `place-items` to align content.
 The project also helped me refine my use of semantic HTML and responsive design principles.
 Seeing everything come together—the fonts, spacing, layout, and color—was incredibly satisfying.